redis/redis-doc/topics/faq.md

 ## What is the maximum number of keys a single Redis instance can hold? and what the max number of elements in a Hash, List, Set, Sorted Set?

-Redis can handle up to 2^32 keys, and was tested in practice to handle at least 250 million of keys per instance.
+Redis can handle up to 2^32 keys, and was tested in practice to handle at least 250 million keys per instance.

 Every hash, list, set, and sorted set, can hold 2^32 elements.